Near Fort Chiswell in Wythe County, Virginia — The American South (Mid-Atlantic)

 Erected 1932 by Conservation & Development Commission.
 (Marker Number K-36.)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical month for this entry is March 1748.

 Location.
 36° 56.653′ N, 80° 56.856′ W. Marker is near Fort Chiswell, Virginia, in Wythe County.
-Marker is at the intersection of U.S. 52 and Exit 80 (Interstate 81), on the right when traveling south on U.S. 52.
+It is at the intersection of U.S. 52 and Exit 80 (Interstate 81), on the right when traveling south on U.S. 52.
 Touch for map.
 Marker is in this post office area: Max Meadows VA 24360, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Lead Mines (a few steps from this marker); Fort Chiswell (approx. 0.8 miles away); Wilderness Road (approx. 0.8 miles away); Fincastle County (approx. 4.8 miles away); Wythe County Poorhouse Farm (approx. 5.1 miles away); New River (approx. 6.1 miles away); To Mark The Site of The Lead Mines (approx. 6.1 miles away); Walter Crockett (approx. 6.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Lead Mines (a few steps from this marker); Fort Chiswell (approx. 0.8 miles away); Wilderness Road (approx. 0.8 miles away); Fincastle County (approx. 4.8 miles away); Wythe County Poorhouse Farm (approx. 5.1 miles away); New River (approx. 6.1 miles away); To Mark The Site of The Lead Mines (approx. 6.1 miles away); Walter Crockett (approx. 6.2 miles away).
 Touch for a list and map of all markers in Fort Chiswell.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 27, 2023.
 It was originally submitted on June 12, 2011, by J. J. Prats of Powell, Ohio.
-This page has been viewed 1,586 times since then and 182 times this year.
-Photos: 1, 2. submitted on June 12, 2011, by J. J. Prats of Powell, Ohio.
+This page has been viewed 3,030 times since then and 71 times this year.
+Last updated on December 25, 2023, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2. submitted on June 12, 2011, by J. J. Prats of Powell, Ohio. • J. Makali Bruton was the editor who published this page.

 Editor’s want-list for this marker.
 Photos of the plantation • Can you help?